-With the onset of school comes fall sports, which for Arizonians, means exercising in 100-degree temperatures during their training programs.
+With the end of school comes summer and fall sports, which for Arizonians, means exercising in 100-degree temperatures during their training programs.
 During this time, it is especially important for athletes and physical therapy patients to stay hydrated for performance and safety.

 Water regulates your body temperature as well as lubricates your joints.
 It helps transport nutrients to give you energy and keep you healthy.
 In athletes, severe cases of dehydration can cause post-extreme endurance syndrome or PEES.
 Symptoms of PEES include decreased body temperature, nausea, vomiting, diarrhea, dizziness, headaches, muscle cramps, and an inability to keep fluids down.
 In order to avoid dehydration, it is crucial that athletes drink plenty of fluids before, during, and after their training.